Non-Existent Moments of Earnings Growth: Additional Details about Section

 \item $I\rightarrow \infty $ and $\lim_{I\rightarrow \infty }J/I^{\lambda }=C\in \left( 0,\infty \right) $ for some $C$ and $\lambda \in \left( 0,\infty \right) $.
 In addition, $\lambda /2\geq \gamma (x_{0})/(\alpha (x_{0})+2\gamma (x_{0}))$. \end{enumerate} \end{condition}

 Condition 1.1 requires the data to be independent across $i$ and $j$.
+Although we focus on the cross-sectional data set, estimation of tail index with time series data set has also been studied in the literature.
+See, for example, \citet{Hill2015} and reference therein.
+The asymptotic variance in general depends on the time series dependence, and one may apply some long-run variance estimator \citep[e.g.,][Theorem 3]{Hill2010}.
+Regarding testing for infinite moments, the tests proposed by \citet{trapani2016testing} and \citet{degiannakis2022} also allow for time series dependence.

-Condition 1.2 assumes that the target conditional distribution satisfies a second-order Pareto tail approximation.
+Condition 1.2 assumes that the target conditional distribution satisfies a second-order Pareto tail approximation, which is sufficient for Assumption 2.
 The parameter $\gamma (x)$ governs the preciseness of the Pareto tail approximation, and the approximation error $r(x,y)$ is asymptotically negligible.
 The unconditional version (i.e., without $x$) of this condition has been commonly imposed in the statistics literature.
 Essentially, this Pareto-type tail condition is satisfied by all distributions whose densities are smooth and monotonically decay to zero, as referred to the \textit{von Mises'} condition.
 See \citet{deHaan2007book} for a comprehensive review.

 Condition 1.3 specifies the choice of $K$, a tuning parameter that characterizes the number of larger order statistics to be considered as stemming from the tail.
 Such a choice is to eliminate the asymptotic bias.
-If we choose $K$ such that $K\times n^{-2\gamma (x_{0})/\left( \alpha (x_{0})+2\gamma (x_{0})\right) }\rightarrow \mu (x_{0})$ for some constant $ \mu (x_{0})\in \mathbb{R} $, then the asymptotic distribution in Proposition \ref{prop:main} involves one additional item $-\mu (x_{0})\xi (x_{0})$.
+If we choose $K$ such that $K\times I^{-2\gamma (x_{0})/\left( \alpha(x_{0})+2\gamma (x_{0})\right) }\rightarrow \mu (x_{0})$ for some constant $\mu (x_{0})\in \mathbb{R} $, then the asymptotic distribution in Proposition \ref{prop:main} involves one additional item $-\mu (x_{0})\xi (x_{0})$.
 To avoid such bias, we can select a smaller order $K$ as in Condition 1.3 such that $\mu (x_{0})$ becomes zero asymptotically.
 This is close in spirit to choosing the undersmoothing bandwidth in the standard kernel estimation.
 Condition 1.4 requires a large $I$ and a large $J$.
 Note that $J$ can be substantially smaller than $I$ when $\lambda $ is less than one.

 The following proposition characterizes the asymptotic behavior of $\hat{\alpha}\left( x_{0}\right) $ given in \eqref{eq:hill} under Condition \ref{cond:1}. \begin{proposition} Suppose that Condition \ref{cond:1} holds.
 Then